Walter Brattain: Career and research

+Invention of the transistor

-According to theories of the time, Shockley's field effect transistor, a cylinder coated thinly with silicon and mounted close to a metal plate, should have worked.
+According to theories of the time, Shockley's field-effect transistor, a cylinder coated thinly with silicon and mounted close to a metal plate, should have worked.
 He ordered Brattain and Bardeen to find out why it wouldn't.
-During November and December the two men carried out a variety of experiments, attempting to determine why Shockley's device wouldn't amplify.
+During November and December, the two men carried out a variety of experiments, attempting to determine why Shockley's device wouldn't amplify.
 Bardeen was a brilliant theorist; Brattain, equally importantly, "had an intuitive feel for what you could do in semiconductors".
 Bardeen theorized that the failure to conduct might be the result of local variations in the surface state which trapped the charge carriers.
 Brattain and Bardeen eventually managed to create a small level of amplification by pushing a gold metal point into the silicon, and surrounding it with distilled water.
 Replacing silicon with germanium enhanced the amplification, but only for low frequency currents.